TEAMMATES/teammates/devdocs/process.md

     * The code is synced with upstream.
 GitHub should show it as 'can merge'.
       If not, ask the dev to sync with upstream.
   * If any of the above are not OK,
+    * change the status of the PR to `s.Ongoing`
     * Add comments in the diff to suggest changes.
     * Optionally, add a comment in the conversation thread to inform the author to refine the code.
   * To remove white space changes from being shown, append `?w=1` to url of the `/files` page of the pull request (the "Files changed" tab)
   * If the code is OK on all aspects,
     * Change issue status to `s.ToMerge`

+Role: PM

+  * Review the code for maintainability and style
+  * Ensure appropriate header comments and expected standards are followed
+    * the standards used in TEAMMATES are available at [Readme](../README.md) under the *Supplementary documents* section
+  * If any of the above are not OK,
+    * Change the issue status to `s.Ongoing`
+  * If the code is OK on all aspects,
+    * Change issue status to `s.mergeApproved`

 ###Applying a fix
 Role: committer